|Years Coached||Record||Win %||Playoff record||Playoff win %|

 Shanahan was born on Sunday, August 24, 1952 in Oak Park, Illinois.

 Early life and Playing Career

 Mike Shanahan was born in Oak Hill, Illinois on August 24, 1952 to a homemaker and an electrician.
-He was a multi-sport athlete at East Leyden High School in Franklin Park, Illinois, just outside Chicago.
-He began his football career at quarterback in a wishbone offense for the high school.
+He was a multi-sport athlete at East Leyden High School in Franklin Park, Illinois, just outside of Chicago.
+He began his football career as quarterback in a wishbone offense in high school.
 He held the single-game rushing record for the school with a 15-carry, 260-yard performance against Hinsdale South.
-Shanahan set the record, since broken, in the 1969 season, a year before he graduated high school.
+Shanahan set the record, since broken, in the 1969 season, a year before he graduated.

 College Coaching Career

 Upon graduation from Eastern Illinois, he was an offensive assistant for the University of Oklahoma football team in 1975.
 He was there for one season and coached under the legendary head coach Barry Switzer.
-Shanahan worked with offensive coordinator Galen Hall.
+Shanahan also worked with offensive coordinator Galen Hall.
 The team ran the wishbone offense, the same set Shanahan quarterbacked in high school.
-The team finished with an 11-1 record and No. 1 overall with a Big 8 Championship and a 14-6 Orange Bowl, National Championship win over Michigan.
+The team finished with an 11-1 record and was number 1 overall, with a Big 8 Championship win,a 14-6 Orange Bowl victory, and the National Championship win over Michigan.
 It was the first of two collegiate national titles for Shanahan.

 Northern Arizona Lumberjacks